sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/faq.md

 ### `bazel configure` prints out a warning about TSConfig

-Everytime you'll run `bazel configure`, you'll see a warning:
+Everytime you run `bazel configure`, you'll see a warning:

 ```
 $ bazel configure